Welcome to the Planning Department

 Do I Have to Pay a Fee?

 Some types of land uses, like hospitals, government buildings or farms do not have to pay EDCs.
-For a complete list of land uses that do not have to pay, please refer to the 2021 WCDSB EDC By-law however, please refer to the 2022 amendment for current rates.
+For a complete list of land uses that do not have to pay, please refer to the 2021 WCDSB EDC By-law .
+Refer to the 2022 amendment for current rates.

 Demolition or Redevelopment Credits